openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_undercloud.rst

 --------------------------

 .. note::
-   Instack-undercloud is deprecated in Rocky cycle.
+   Instack-undercloud was deprecated in Rocky cycle.
 Containerized undercloud should be installed instead.
 See :doc:`undercloud` for backward compatibility related information.